 ACLU Report Highlights Injustice of Marijuana Laws in New Jersey

 States across the country have been legalizing marijuana possession and marijuana use in the past few years, whether it’s recreational marijuana use or medicinal marijuana use.
 However, one state that has resisted legalization when it comes to recreational marijuana use is New Jersey.
 Although the calls for legal marijuana use in NJ figure to get louder in the years ahead, the fact is that anyone caught with even a small amount of pot in Bergen County, Essex County, Morris County, Sussex County, or anywhere else in New Jersey is likely to be arrested and face severe criminal penalties.
+If you or a loved one has been arrested and charged with simple possession of marijuana, possession with intent to distribute marijuana, or any other drug crime in New Jersey, you need a skilled criminal defense attorney on your side.
+Contact the experienced marijuana possession lawyers at the Tormey Law Firm today to learn more about NJ marijuana charges and how to defend against your particular charges.
+You can also get a free consultation by calling (201)-556-1570 today.

 African Americans Arrested at Higher Rate Than Whites for Marijuana Possession in NJ